Physical processes in protoplanetary disks: Structure formation in protoplanetary disks

 \section{Structure formation in protoplanetary disks}

 Up until now we have largely assumed that the gas and dust in protoplanetary disks follow axisymmetric distributions, with smooth (but very probably different \cite{andrews12}) radial profiles.
 This is an approximation, which is known to fail spectacularly in some observed systems.
-We have already discussed the possibility that disks may be warped (\S\ref{sec_warp}), and warps are observed in systems including HD~142527 \cite{casassus15}.
-Other observational indications of non-trivial disk structure include, \begin{itemize} \item Classification of a significant fraction of protoplanetary disks as {\em transitional disks} \cite{espaillat14}, based on evidence of inner cavities in (at least) the dust distribution. \item Radial structure in molecular emission linked to the presence of ice lines, for example of CO \cite{qi13}. \item Multiple rings of emission seen in high resolution mm / sub-mm observations of HL Tau \cite{alma15}. \item Pronounced non-axisymmetric (``horseshoe"-shaped) sub-mm emission in systems including IRS~48 \cite{vdm13}. \item Spiral arms and other non-axisymmetric structures seen in scattered light images of disks \cite{grady13}. \end{itemize} An open and important question is whether these structures are a consequence of --- or a precursor to --- planet formation.
+As discussed in \S\ref{sec_observations} disks show a variety of structures: \begin{itemize} \item Classification of a significant fraction of protoplanetary disks as {\em transitional disks} \cite{espaillat14}, based on evidence of inner cavities in (at least) the dust distribution. \item Radial structure in molecular emission linked to the presence of ice lines, for example of CO \cite{qi13}. \item Multiple rings of emission seen in high resolution mm / sub-mm observations of HL Tau \cite{alma15} and other systems. \item Pronounced non-axisymmetric (``horseshoe"-shaped) sub-mm emission in systems including IRS~48 \cite{vdm13}. \item Spiral arms and other non-axisymmetric structures seen in scattered light images of disks \cite{grady13}. \end{itemize} An open and important question is whether these structures are a consequence of --- or a precursor to --- planet formation.
 That question cannot yet be answered, but keeping it in mind we discuss here a number of processes that can lead to the formation of directly observable (and hence necessarily large-scale) structure in one or both of the gas and dust distributions within disks.
 Independent of the topical observational interest, any process that can generate inhomogeneity in the solid distribution is potentially important theoretically.
-Forming planetesimals appears to be {\em hard} (at least for us, though perhaps not in Nature), but could be made easier if there are processes that locally enhance the ratio of solids relative to the gas.
+In particular planetesimal formation could be made easier if there are processes that enhance the ratio of solids relative to the gas (in rings, vortices etc), creating conditions more favorable for both direct collisions and for the streaming instability.